 Transfer Students from outside of Temple University

-For students who want to transfer from another institution to Temple University’s School of Media and Communication, please visit Temple’s Undergraduate Admissions website to learn more about the application process.
-You can also learn come for information sessions and tours on Transfer Tuesdays to learn more about the campus,check out majors, see the University’s facilities, and more.
+For students who want to transfer to Temple University’s School of Media and Communication, please visit Temple’s Undergraduate Admissions web site.
+Everything you need to know about applying to Temple is there.
+You can also book a tour to the campus, check out majors, read student blogs and more.

 Transfer Students within Temple University